moelshenawy/Get-Repository/README.md

 ## Hosting

-The App hosted on GitHub Pages
+The Get-Repositories App is hosted on GitHub Pages

 ---

 ## Technologies

-> To fetching GitHub Repositories by user name i Used fetch function in javascript to get GitHub API's.
+> To fetching **[GitHub Repositories](https://muhammad-elshenawy.github.io/Get-Repository/)** by user name i Used fetch function in javascript to get GitHub API's.

 ---